ietf-scitt/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.md

 1. Construct a Countersign_structure according to {{cose_sign1_countersign}}, using sign_protected from the leaf_info field of the receipt contents.

-2. Compute LeafBytes as concatenation of prefix and the CBOR-encoding of Countersign_structure, using the encoding described in {{deterministic-cbor}}.
+2. Compute LeafBytes as concatenation of prefix and the hash of the CBOR-encoding of Countersign_structure, using the Merkle Tree Hash Algorithm found in the service's parameters (see {{parameters}}) and the CBOR encoding described in {{deterministic-cbor}}.

-        LeafBytes := prefix + cbor(Countersign_structure)
+        LeafBytes := prefix + HASH(cbor(Countersign_structure))

 4. Compute the leaf hash from LeafBytes using the Merkle Tree Hash Algorithm found in the service's parameters (see {{parameters}}).